svgeesus/ondesModulaire/offsets/offsets.md

 22.22mm ± .38 (.875 inch ±.015) diameter = 4.37HP so needs 5 or 6HP.
 Free panel mounted with wire connections, not PCB.

-Tempco ±50 ppm/°C, but ratiometric so should not matter.
+Tempco ±50 ppm/°C, but ratiometric, so should not matter.

 ### Vishay 534B1104JC